| Safe Haskell | Safe-Inferred |

 Insert with a function, combining new value and old value.

-will insert the pair insertWith
+will insert the pair insertWith f key value tree(key, value) into tree if key does

 not exist in the map.
 If the key does exist, the function will insert the pair

-(key, f new_value old_value)
+(key, f new_value old_value).

 union :: Ord a => RadixTreeMap a v -> RadixTreeMap a v -> RadixTreeMap a v Source #

 O(?)
-The expression union t1 t2
+The expression union t1 t2 takes the left-biased union of t1 and t2.

-when duplicate keys are encountered.
+It prefers t1 when duplicate keys are encountered.

 unionWith :: Ord a => (v -> v -> v) -> RadixTreeMap a v -> RadixTreeMap a v -> RadixTreeMap a v Source #